 Looking somberly at the intelligence failures of 9-11-2001, we note that on the morning of September 11th, 1777, the dream of a United States of America was almost destroyed due to incomplete and misleading information of the most vital kind.
 The American Army barely avoided complete defeat.
-That Americans were not utterly destroyed is due to a number of men whose names are barely remembered.
+That Americans were not utterly destroyed is due to a number of men and women whose names are barely remembered.

-In 1777, the third year of the American Revolution, British General William Howe landed with 13,000 troops and 5,000 Hessian mercenaries in Maryland, and headed north to capture Philadelphia.
+In 1777, the third year of the American Revolution, General William Howe landed with 13,000 British troops and 5,000 Hessian mercenaries in Maryland, and headed north to capture Philadelphia.
 By September 9th, his army was at Kennett Square, Pennsylvania, six miles west of the Brandywine and the Chadds Ford crossing.

 Facing them on the east side of Chadds Ford was George Washington with 11,000 American soldiers.
 He aimed to stop them.

 Trees grew so thickly on the banks of the Brandywine River it was impassable to an army except at the fords.
 Washington had set guards at every ford, but a crossing to the north had been overlooked.

 Howe had better information about the terrain.
 On September 11th he decided to send part of his force to attack Washington at Chadds Ford while the rest of his army, screened by woods and Pennsylvania's rolling green hills, marched north, crossed the Brandywine at the unguarded crossing and launched a devastating surprise attack.